Bitcoin at 2-month low after South Korean exchange hacked

-SEOUL, South Korea (AP) — A South Korean cryptocurrency exchange says hackers have stolen about one-third of the coins traded on its market.
+SEOUL, South Korea (AP) — A South Korean cryptocurrency exchange said Monday hackers have stolen about one-third of the coins traded on its market, an announcement that sent bitcoin prices tumbling to a two-month low.

-Coinrail said hackers stole cryptocurrencies including Pundi X, Aston and NPER.
-It did not give the value of the stolen coins but Yonhap News agency cited unnamed industry sources saying about coins worth about 40 billion won ($37 million) were lost.
+Coinrail said hackers stole cryptocurrencies over the weekend including Pundi X, Aston and NPER.
+It did not give a value but Yonhap News agency cited unnamed industry sources saying coins worth about 40 billion won ($37 million) were lost.

+If true, that would make it the biggest cryptocurrency theft reported to date in South Korea.

-Bitcoin was trading at $6,780, down from more than $7,500 before the weekend, according to Coindesk, which monitors prices.
+Bitcoin was trading at $6,780 on Monday, down from more than $7,500 before the weekend, according to Coindesk, which monitors prices.

 Most Read Business Stories